 One great bonus with mason jars is that glass is non-reactive, unlike other storage solutions made of metals or plastic.
 This means that it won't interfere with the flavor of the coffee.
 It also means that, generally speaking, the coffee oils are much easier to clean from glass than in other materials.

 If you're worried about exposing your coffee to oxygen by repeatedly opening one large jar over time, consider getting sets of smaller 16 oz jars.
 This ensures that half of your coffee never gets exposed to oxygen until you're ready to brew that second half in your second jar.

 A cabinet, pantry, or cupboard should be a perfect spot for your jars.
 So long as they are in the dark most of the day, you shouldn't have to worry about light degrading your coffee.
 If you want to take an extra light-blocking step, you can find amber-colored light-blocking mason jars.

 Whatever you do, don't store your coffee in the fridge or freezer.
-Rapid shifts in temperature can create changes in moisture and condensation within the bags or jars, which can make your coffee taste dull or stale.
+Even though it's been promoted as a way to keep your coffee fresh, your freezer or fridge are unlikely to help.
+Rapid shifts in temperature can create changes in moisture and condensation within the bags or jars, which can make your coffee taste dull or stale faster than usual.